jamesmcarthur-3999/solar-system-physics-simulator/docs/PROJECT_STATUS.md

 # Solar System Simulation - Project Status

-*Last Updated: March 16, 2025*
+*Last Updated: March 17, 2025*

-## Current Status: Core Implementation
+## Current Status: Feature Implementation Phase

-The project is now in the core implementation phase.
-We have established the GitHub repository and set up the basic application structure.
+The project has progressed significantly with the addition of several major features and optimizations.
+The core engine is fully functional, and we are now focused on enhancing the educational features and user experience while optimizing performance.

 ## Completed Tasks